department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/engineering/Load Testing/10-10EZ Load Testing report.md

 **249 requests at .42 requests per second**

 Below are the results for form submissions that all include a 5mb file upload: 249 requests at a rate of 0.42 requests per second and 16 failures.
-There were some failures but since we have a retry system they should all go through in the end.
+While the there were some failures at 6% of the requests, we do have a retry system that will resubmit the requests.

 | Endpoint           | # Requests | # Failures |  Requests / s |
 | ------------------ | ---------- | ---------- |  ------------ |